ChloeMorgana/Dissertation-Project/Docs/Status Reports/Report9.md

 * I ran it across the whole corpus and after an hour it moaned that one of the entries had embeddings that exceeded 512 tokens (had 606).
 * Decided to experiment on the values when this sentence is removed compared to when it is split in half.
 * Inconsistent number of entity-tag embeddings and labels found (64751 embeddings, 69627 labels).
 This is likely recording labels for documents that do not contain any relations.
-* States that there are NaN, inf or large values in the data so cannot be fitted to logistic regression.

 ## Questions